zulip/zulip/docs/outreach/experience.md

 Always keep the following order of priorities in mind:

-1. Your top priority should be **fixing any regressions you introduced** with recently merged work.
+1. Your top priorities should be **fixing any regressions you introduced** with recently merged work, and **fixing any important bugs or regressions** that you pick up or are assigned.

 2. **Review others' pull requests** promptly.
 As you'll experience yourself, getting quick feedback on your PR helps immensely.
 As such, if you are asked to review a